LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/data-availability-latency.md

 ## Changing the data’s timezone in Analytics Builder

-The data is shown according to the LiveEngage account-level time zone configuration.
+The data is shown according to the LivePerson Conversational Cloud account-level time zone configuration.
 When changing the account-level timezone, the change will take place in Analytics Builder on the next load.
 In addition, in the [Agent Activity Dashboard ](data-reporting-live-chat-chat-dashboards-agent-activity-dashboard.html)and the [Goal Tracker Dashboard**,**](data-reporting-live-chat-chat-dashboards-goal-tracker-report.html) users are able to change the time in which data is presented by selecting a time offset.
 This allows the users to analyze performance in their local time.
 In operational dashboards users are able to change the time in which the data is presented by selecting a time offset.
 This allows the users to analyze performance in their local time.

 ## Changing settings and reflected changes